Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 As the achievement icon and title hint at, you can only use the Bug Catching Net to reflect Agahnim's hits.
 Since the damage returned is always the same, this boss battle follows the exact same pattern as described in the no-damage achievement, and can very well be combined together.
+Do keep in mind that the Bug Net is slightly slower than the Master Sword.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129290.png">